dillonredding/dillonredding.github.io/_drafts/communicating-resource-creation.md

 tags: [api, http, status codes]
 ---

-After [my last post][1], I thought I'd make another about HTTP etiquette, this time regarding another common anti-pattern around the use the [`201 (Created)`][2] status code.
+After [my last post][1], I thought I'd make another about HTTP etiquette, this time regarding a common misunderstanding of the [`201 (Created)`][2] status code.
 This one can be a bit tricky because, while you might be using the status code itself correctly, there are other parts of the message that have implications you might not be aware of.

 [1]: ../_posts/2021-06-28-the-empty-search-result-anti-pattern.md
 [2]: https://datatracker.ietf.org/doc/html/rfc7231#section-6.3.2

-## Breaking Down `201`

-Here's the definition of `201` from RFC 7231:
+To understand the `201` status code better, let's look at the definition from RFC 7231:

 > The `201 (Created)` status code indicates that the request has been fulfilled
 > and has resulted in one or more new resources being created.
 The primary